jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ![Distribution of Mycobacterium reads in MALT Nt database](05-images/Figure_R26_SFD_CoreMicrobiome_Mycobacterium/99-coremicrobiome_presenceabsene_mycobacterium_investigation_20190903.png)

-**Figure R26 | Alignment distribution and prevalence of Mycobacterium across well-preserved calculus microbiome samples in this study.** Approximate ‘abundance’ is consistent across calculus samples, however most prevalent taxa are likely well-known environmental taxa. a summary of alignments of well preserved samples and sources to _Mycobacterium_ species. b number of individuals that all _Mycobacterium_ species identified in the dataset are found in.
+**Figure R26 | Alignment distribution and prevalence of Mycobacterium across well-preserved calculus microbiome samples in this study.** Approximate 'abundance' is consistent across calculus samples, however most prevalent taxa are likely well-known environmental taxa. a summary of alignments of well preserved samples and sources to _Mycobacterium_ species. b number of individuals that all _Mycobacterium_ species identified in the dataset are found in.
 Input is from MALT NCBI nt database OTU table at species level, excluding putative laboratory contaminants and badly preserved samples.

 Finally, for each database and taxonomic level, we generated Upset plots summarising the number of genera and species found in each core microbiome